 The fireworks displays on double ten are events that dwarf the Taipei 101 New Year’s events for sheer size and volume.
 They are a sight to behold and each year they take place in a different location around the country.

-Whether it’s to Sun Moon Lake, one of the many beaches, or Taiwan’s beautiful national parks, the national holiday is a time that people love to get away for a few days.
-The hotels are packed, and all the most popular tourist spots are full of locals as the holiday mood takes over the nation.
+Whether it’s to Sun Moon Lake, one of the many beaches, or Taiwan’s beautiful national parks, the holiday is a time that people love to get away for a few days.
+The hotels are packed, and all the most popular tourist spots are full of locals as the holiday mood takes over the region.

 Take care though if traveling as train tickets, and sometimes even bus tickets, are often sold out during the holiday.
 So if planning trip, it’s best to plan well ahead of time.